Hashimoto’s symptoms can vary drastically from person to person.

 - Chronic and debilitating muscular and/or joint pain

-- Bottom line: Once damage has accumulated the thyroid may become permanently damaged leading to a reliance upon thyroid hormone replacement.
+- Bottom line: Once the damage has accumulated the thyroid may become permanently damaged leading to reliance upon thyroid hormone replacement.
 These symptoms generally match symptoms of hypothyroidism from other causes.

-At some point in time you may also experience what I refer to as a Hashimoto's
+At some point in time, you may also experience what I refer to as a Hashimoto’s “flare-up”.

-We've already discussed how the immune system and inflammatory cascade in your body is dysregulated when you have Hashimoto's or autoimmune thyroiditis in a previous section but what we didn't talk about is how sensitive the immune system really is.
+We’ve already discussed how the immune system and inflammatory cascade in your body are dysregulated when you have Hashimoto’s or autoimmune thyroiditis in the previous section but what we didn’t talk about is how sensitive the immune system really is.

 - Abrupt worsening of fatigue

 - Usually weight gain from an unclear source without changing your diet or food intake(rarely some patients do experience some weight loss)

 - A general feeling of weakness or malaise